evilprince2009/PlayWithStrings/README.md

 ### Here is a list of few string coding questions with solutions.

 - How do you get duplicate characters from a string ? (solution -> `GetDuplicateCharacters(string text): List <char>`)
-- How do you check if two strings are anagrams of each other? (solution)
+- How do you check if two strings are anagrams of each other ? (solution -> `AreAnagrams(string first, string second): bool`)
 - How do you print the first non-repeated character from a string? (solution)
 - How can a given string be reversed using recursion? (solution)
 - How do you check if a string contains only digits? (solution)